Ford 335 engine: M-code

 The M-code was a high-compression, high-performance variation of the 351C, produced in 1970 and 1971.
 The M-code engines used the large-port 4V heads with a closed "quench" combustion chamber and large valves.
 These engines also included cast-aluminum flat-top pistons, stiffer valve springs, a high-performance hydraulic camshaft, and a squarebore Autolite 4300-A carburetor.
 The 1970 engines had an advertised 11.0:1 compression ratio and were rated at 300 bhp at 5400 rpm.
-The 1971 version had a slightly lower advertised compression ratio of 10.7:1, and the power rating dropped to 285 bhp at 5400 rpm.
+The 1971 version had a slightly lower advertised compression ratio of 10.7:1 due in part to the slightly larger combustion chambers, and the power rating dropped to 285 bhp at 5400 rpm.
 The M-code 351C required premium fuel and was available in the 1970-71 Ford Torino, Mercury Montego, Ford Mustang, and Mercury Cougar.

 (Boss 351)

 The Boss 351 was the most potent high-performance variant of the 351C available only in the 1971 Boss 351 Mustang.
 Rated at 330 bhp (246 kW), it was fitted with a four-barrel Autolite model 4300-D spreadbore carburetor, an aluminum intake manifold, solid lifters, dual-point distributor, a six-quart oil pan, and cast-aluminum valve covers.
 Forged domed pistons gave an 11.1:1 advertised compression ratio which made premium fuel necessary.
 It had four-bolt main bearing caps selected for hardness and a premium cast-iron crankshaft selected for hardness (90% nodularity).
 The cylinder head was modified for better airflow, used screw-in studs with adjustable rocker arms, and except for the water passages and larger combustion chambers, were very similar to the heads used on the Boss 302.
-The valve train used hardened and ground push rods with guide plates and single grove-hardened valve split locks.
-The forged connecting rods were shot-peened and magnafluxed for strength, and used improved durability 180,000 PSI 3/8-inch nuts and bolts.
+The valve train used hardened and ground push rods with guide plates and single groove, hardened valve split locks.
+The forged connecting rods were shot-peened and magnafluxed for strength, and used improved durability 3/8-inch nuts and bolts.
 The R-code Boss 351 was only installed in the 1971 Boss 351 Mustang, and it came equipped with Ram Air induction.
 Ford manufactured 1,806 Boss 351 Mustangs in 1971, 591 of which are registered and accounted for on the Boss 351 Registry site.